You’re the Boss: Here’s How to Make Your Money Start Working for You

 Investing in the stock market can be a smart way to make your money work for you — but it feels restricted to a few wealthy elite.

 Stash is different.
-This app lets you start investing with as little as $5 and for just a $1 monthly fee (the first month is free).
+This app lets you start investing with as little as $5 and for just a $1 monthly fee for accounts under $5,000.
+(The first month is free.)

 Stash curates investments from professional fund managers and investors and lets you choose where to put your money.
 But it leaves out the complicated investment terms.
 You just choose from a set of simple portfolios reflecting your beliefs, interests and goals.